 Important Notice for Provincial Offences (POA) Matters

 All timelines under the POA are on hold until further notice.
-As directed by the Ministry of Attorney General, POA will not be enforcing defaulted fines until further notice.
+As directed by the Ministry of Attorney General, POA will not be enforcing defaulted fines until December 1, 2020, at the earliest.

 Phones are answered Monday to Friday (except holidays) from 8:30 a.m. to 12:00 p.m. and 2:00 p.m. to 4:00 p.m. during the current pandemic.

-If you have an in person court date between now and October 19, 2020:
+If you have an in-person court date between now and January 22, 2021:

 Please do not attend court in person.